bhavss-25/net_insights/README.md

    ```bash
    pip install flask speedtest-cli psutil
    ```
+3. Create the following folder structure:
+   - `static/`: For storing static assets like background images.
+   - `templates/`: For storing all the HTML templates.
+   Ensure that both the `static` and `templates` folders are in the same directory as `project.py`.

 ## Running the Application
 1. Navigate to the directory containing the source code.